EliotChignell/Numbers/README.md

 - Also you can use cash to buy packs which will contain a "number".
 - Try to collect as many numbers as you can!

-This game is very early in development don't
+This game is very early in development don't judge